MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-git-deployment-pipelines.md

 * [Notebooks](how-to-use-notebook.md)
 * Semantic models and PowerBI

-The default semantic model and SQL Analytics Endpoint metadata are related to a Lakehouse and are tracked by default.
+The default semantic model and SQL Analytics Endpoint metadata are related to a Lakehouse and managed by the git update process by default.

 As a principle __no data is tracked in git__, only metadata.